Arti2001/WebServ/README.md

 ## Non-blocking HTTP Server (inpired by NGNIX)

-WebServ is a non_blocking HTTP Server inspired by NGNIX (https://nginx.org/en/docs/).
+WebServ is a non_blocking HTTP Server inspired by [NGNIX](https://nginx.org/en/docs/).
 This project mostly written in c++11, although using some c++17 features(such as smart pointers).

 ## Prerequisites
 To build and run the webserver, you need: